 Melina Schuett, Bachelor of Commerce (Accounting and Finance)

 Perth is Australia’s sunniest state capital city, averaging more than 3,000 hours of sunshine per year.
 To make the most of the beautiful weather, many locals head to our beautiful beaches during summer.
 Others travel to the Swan Valley, the home of world-class wineries, cheese shops, chocolate factories and breweries.

 There are many magnificent parks and gardens in and around Perth.
 Kings Park, which is larger than New York’s Central Park, showcases more than 3,000 species of WA’s unique flora.
 Caversham Wildlife Park has many Australian animals, including kangaroos you can handfeed.
 Rottnest Island, just 20 kilometres offshore, is one of the world’s last homes of the cute and friendly quokka.

 Western Australia—the “road trip state”

 There’s more to see in Western Australia (WA) than just Perth.
-You’ll be able to experience a range of climates and unique activities in our expansive state.
+You’ll be able to experience a range of climates and unique activities in our large state.

-In the south west lies Margaret River, a world-class wine-making and surf region.
-In the north lies Ningaloo Reef, famous for its snorkel sites and whale shark tours.
-Further north, the Kimberley Region boasts a stunning array of ancient gorges and national parks.
+In the south west is Margaret River, a world-class wine-making and surf region.
+In the north is Ningaloo Reef, famous for its snorkelling and whale shark tours.
+Further north, the Kimberley Region has a stunning array of gorges and parks.